EdinburghGenomics/Fastq-Filterer/README.md

 - It is assumed that both input fastqs have the same number of reads, and that they are both in the same order.
 Therefore, a read starting on line `n` in r1.fastq should correspond to the read starting on line `n` in r2.fastq
-- Fastq-Filterer parses the flowcell tile ID from the fastq read headers, so it is assumed that the fastq headers are in the standard Illumina format:
+- If using `--remove_tiles`, Fastq-Filterer parses the flowcell tile ID from the fastq read headers, so it is assumed that the read headers are in standard Illumina format:

     @instrument_id:run_id:flowcell_id:lane:tile_id:x:y read_number:filter_flag:0:idx_seq